noaione/yuusha-shoukan-ln/sources/v14/chapter4x1.md

 Ending with those words, Ozma held a cigarette in his mouth before departing.
 Leaving a dumbfounded Epsilon behind...

-Argetes Borgnes… In the ancient language of the Demon Realm, it means “Armor of Prohibition”.
+Argetes Borgnes...
+In the ancient language of the Demon Realm, it means “Armor of Prohibition”.
 In the current Demon realm, only a handful of people know its true meaning.
 One of them is Ozma, who used to be someone who brandished his tyranny around the Demon Realm.
 However, the power he had developed, the confidence he had built up, the pride he had in being the strongest, all of it shattered to pieces by the incarnation of tyranny, the being he admired to the point of pledging absolute loyalty.

 The “crimson beast that once turned a third of the Demon Realm into scorched earth” still sleeps.